 The park is located 140 miles east of LA, and it can be reached from the west via Twentynine Palms Highway and Interstate 10.
 The south entrance of the park at Cottonwood Spring – over 20 miles east of Indio – can be approached from the west or east through Interstate 10 as well.
 The park’s north entrances can be found at Twentynine Palms and Joshua Tree Village.

-Permits and fees for Joshua Tree National Park
+Joshua Tree National Park fees and permits

 National Parks and Federal Recreational Lands pass

-An interagency annual pass will give access to over 2,000 recreation sites on the country’s federally-managed public lands.
+An inter-agency annual pass will give access to over 2,000 recreation sites on the country’s federally-managed public lands.
 Every pass will cover entrance fees to national wildlife refuges and national parks like Joshua Tree National Park, as well as the standard amenities at national grasslands and forests.
 Likewise, it covers the entrance and amenity fees to lands managed the Bureau of Reclamation and Bureau of Land Management.

 - Annual Pass – $80 (valid for 1 year from the date of issue).
 Military personnel may get a free annual pass by showing a Military ID or Common Access Card at a federal recreation site in person.